 Actress / Writer / Director

-Lemmons’ sophomore feature, THE CAVEMAN'S VALENTINE, opened the 2002 Sundance Film Festival, while her third film, TALK TO ME, earned the 2008 NAACP Image Award for outstanding directing.
-Lemmons’ most recent feature, BLACK NATIVITY, an adaptation of the Langston Hughes’ musical, was released nationwide Thanksgiving 2013.
+Lemmons’ sophomore feature, The Caveman's Valentine, opened the 2002 Sundance Film Festival, while her third film, Talk to Me, earned the 2008 NAACP Image Award for outstanding directing.
+Lemmons’ most recent feature, Black Nativity, an adaptation of the Langston Hughes’ musical, was released nationwide on Thanksgiving 2013.